Preparing students for sensitive content in health and social care qualifications

 Many students who study Health and Social Care will go on to study nursing, allied health professions, social work and health and social care support roles.
 These roles are demanding because human relationships and emotions are not only an integral part of the day-to-day routine of providing nursing care, but also contribute to care quality.

-In this blog I’ll discuss why emotional intelligence is an important quality for health and social care students to develop.
+In this blog, I’ll discuss why emotional intelligence is an important quality for health and social care students to develop.
 I’ll also look at ways of preparing students for sensitive content in health and social care qualifications and in their future study and employment.

 Can students request concessions or special consideration?